 “The hell we don’t,” said the General, nodding to Rochelle for approval.

-“Baby, who don’t need tides?” said Rochelle.
+“Who don’t need tides?” said Rochelle.

 “What I’m saying,” said Washburn, “is there are intertidal ecosystems that exist between low and high water lines, and that organisms live in them.”

 Washburn said, “Listen, I’m a space guy, so I don’t know.
 But there are intertidal ecosystems.
 And the biological rhythms of certain creatures correspond to a tidal cycle.
 So like, gestation, or egg hatching might be affected.
 Or the female period.”

 Everyone stared at Washburn.
 Rochelle chortled and said, “Are you shittin’ me?”